Chesterton Academy of St. Isidore

 Realize Your Full Academic Potential

-Our Grade 9-11 INTEGRATED, CLASSICAL CURRICULUM WILL PREPARE YOU FOR COLLEGE—AND FOR LIFE
+Our Grade 9-11 INTEGRATED, CLASSICAL CURRICULUM WILL PREPARE YOU FOR POST SECONDARY—AND FOR LIFE.

 As of September 1st, 2020 we opened the virtual doors of Canada's first online Chesterton Academy, implementing the rich, classical, Catholic learning developed by the Chesterton Network of Schools.

 Our classical curriculum combines a broad, liberal arts education with a strong emphasis on the development of Christian virtues and an appreciation of beauty, through our Three Pillars Model of Intellect, Character, and Spirituality.